andy-x-li/Certificate-Parser/README.md

 # Certificate-Parser

-A program I wrote in Python for a Computer Security course.
+A Python program I wrote that takes a list of websites and retrieves and analyzes its web certificate.

 The file tranco-top-1m.csv contains the top million most popular websites and orders them by rank.